davidwesst/davidwesst.github.io/src/blog/humble-bundle-games-go-javascript/index.md

 ---

 title: Humble Bundle Games Go JavaScript
 tags:
   - cool-stuff
   - javascript
   - games
   - fun
-  - video games
+  - video-games
-date: "2014-10-23T16:12:28"
+date: 2014-10-23T16:12:28
-description: "Last week, I noticed a playable game on the Firefox start page."
+description: Last week, I noticed a playable game on the Firefox start page.

 ---

 Last week, I noticed a playable game on the Firefox start page.
 The link at the base of the page lead me to this: